jayypluss/rnb/README.md

 # rnb

 React Native Boilerplate (RNB) based on TS react-native cli default boilerplate with a few additions.
+This template was tested running only on Android, so it may not work right out-of-box on iOS without a few adjustments.
+If it does or does not, tell me! :)

 ## Comes with